Characters of the Fatal Fury series: Wolfgang Krauser

 Wolfgang Krauser von Stroheim made his appearance in Fatal Fury 2, where he serves as the final opponent in the tournament.
 Known as the only man in the world feared by Geese Howard (whom in Fatal Fury Special is revealed to be his elder half-brother from the same father, Rudolph Krauser von Stroheim or Rudolph Von Zanac), Krauser is a German nobleman who is publicly known as the current Earl of Stroheim, a prestigious family in Europe, but within the underworld he is a ruthless warlord known as the Emperor of Darkness.
 After Geese's supposed death in the original Fatal Fury, Krauser sponsors a new King of Fighters tournament with his three chosen warriors Laurence Blood, Axel Hawk and Billy Kane (a former underling of Geese himself) in order to lure the men who defeated Geese (Terry Bogard, Andy Bogard, and Joe Higashi).

 Although Krauser is said to have taken his own life following the events of Fatal Fury 2 and Special according to later story material, he appeared in the special installments of the series, Real Bout Fatal Fury Special and Real Bout Fatal Fury 2.
+Krauser returns as downloadable content in Fatal Fury: City of the Wolves, serving as the main antagonist of the "Wolves' Destiny" story expansion.
+The game reveals his family's connection to the Jin dynasty, and that Krauser faked his death, biding his time and regaining his strength over the following decade.
+After his son Franz hosts a King of Fighters tournament for Geese's stolen legacy, Krauser returns to South Town to take control of the city and get revenge on Terry.

 Outside the Fatal Fury series, Krauser appears as a member of the Boss Team in The King of Fighters '96 with his half-brother Geese and Geese's former partner-in-crime Mr. Big.
 The Boss Team made another appearance in the remake of The King of Fighters '98 titled The King of Fighters '98 Ultimate Match.
 Additionally, Krauser also appears as a "Striker" character in the console versions of The King of Fighters 2000.

 Krauser serves as the main antagonist in the anime special Fatal Fury 2: The New Battle.
 According to character designer Masami Ōbari (who also worked on Voltage Fighter Gowcaizer), Krauser was redesigned to be ten years younger than his video game counterpart and given a clean-shaved appearance.
 In this special, Krauser challenges his half-brother's nemesis Terry Bogard to battle and wins.
 After Terry regains his courage, he challenges Krauser again and wins the rematch, causing Krauser to commit suicide due to his loss.